bimobject/docs/docs/documentation/factory/factory-overview.md

 You can create a factory, but enter its data later.
 This is useful if you don't have the data yet, but want to start creating products.

-When you update the factory data it will be updated in all the products that use it.
+When you update the factory entity, it's data will be updated in all the products that use it.
 :::

 :::danger TODO: